erc-dharma/tfc-nusantara-epigraphy/README.md

-# tfa-accalpuram-epigraphy
+# tfc-nusantara-epigraphy
-DHARMA project Task Force A Tamil Nadu, South India, Accalpuram epigraphic corpus
+DHARMA project Task Force C, Nusantara Epigraphy

 ## Help and Guide
 * A Guide for Git is provided in the project documentation repository `https://github.com/erc-dharma/project-documentation` at DHARMA_Git_guide_v01.md